isaacpeel/solesonic-mcp-server/docs/dcr/dcr-plan.md

 ## 12. Observability

-- Structured logging for auth challenges, PRM requests, and authorization failures (without sensitive data).
+- Structured logging for auth challenges, PRM requests, DCR requests, and authorization failures (without sensitive data).
 - Metrics and alerts:
     - Unauthorized/Forbidden rates.
-    - DCR facade error rates and throttling.
+    - DCR error rates and throttling for Cognito Admin API calls.
     - Token validation failures due to scope or resource mismatch.
-- Tracing (if available) through API Gateway, Lambda, and the MCP server for end-to-end visibility.
+- Tracing (if available) through the MCP application layer for end‑to‑end visibility of DCR and protected API calls.

 ---